njch5/oo-ride-share/README.md

 **Method**|**Description**
 -----|-----
-average_rating  |  This method sums up the ratings from all a Driver's trips and returns the average total_revenue  |  This method calculates that driver's total revenue across all their trips.
+average_rating  |  This method sums up the ratings from all a Driver's trips and returns the average add_driven_trip  |  This method adds a trip to the driver's collection of trips for which they have acted as a driver total_revenue  |  This method calculates that driver's total revenue across all their trips.
 Each driver gets 80% of the trip cost after a fee of $1.65 per trip is subtracted. net_expenditures|This method will **override** the cooresponding method in `User` and take the total amount a driver has spent as a passenger and subtract the amount they have earned as a driver (see above).
 If the number is negative the driver will earn money.